lishing/ga_project4_dsif9/README.md

 We will assume that government intervention will reduce 40% of the forecasted dengue cases.
 The costs of the government intervention programs were found on [Straits Times](https://www.straitstimes.com/singapore/up-to-10m-contract-for-campaign-against-dengue-0) and [NEA's Annual Corporate Report](https://www.nea.gov.sg/docs/default-source/isr/nea-isr2021-2022-fs.pdf)

-We found that with this, it leads to a 28% reduction of cost, and would recommend the government to continue the education efforts and its vector reduction program.
+We found that it leads to a 28% reduction of cost, and would recommend the government to continue the education efforts and its vector reduction program.
 ![](./images/cba.png)

 # Conclusion & Recommendations